 It is nicknamed “Lifetime Term” because it has the ability to provide you lifetime coverage at prices similar to Term Life.
 This policy is permanent coverage so it’s not Term life, but it also is not Whole life insurance.

-This policy is actually a newer policy and has become very popular recently.
-You can save a great deal of money, especially if you are over 60-years-of-age.
+This GUL policy has become very popular recently.
+You can save a great deal of money, especially if you are over 60-years of age.

 Guaranteed Universal Life Insurance Pros and Cons